-Louth Playgoers Riverhead Theatre is an established amateur theatre with regular shows run by local volunteers.
-A focal community point it provides shows suitable for all ages from children’s plays to dramas.
+Louth Riverhead Theatre is an established amateur theatre with regular shows run by local volunteers.
+A focal community point, it provides shows suitable for all ages from children’s plays to dramas.

 Address: The Riverhead Theatre Victoria Road, Louth Lincolnshire LN11 0BX

-With both live performances and cinema screenings there is sure to be something for everyone at the South Holland Centre.
-The centre has a range of features which enables it to screen 3D films and host workshops and classes.
+With both live performances and cinema screenings, there is sure to be something for everyone at the South Holland Centre.
+The centre has a range of features which enables it to screen 3D films and host workshops & classes.